-Fitness First, for example, offer a free one day trial.
-Other gyms will offer something similar so ask first if they have that before even thinking of signing on the dotted line.
+DW Fitness First, for example, offer a free trial of up to three days.
+Many other gyms offer something similar so ask first if they have that before even thinking of signing on the dotted line.
 In fact, if a gym doesn’t offer a trial then you should be suspicious.
 Why wouldn’t they be proud of what they have and allow you even just an afternoon to try out the facilities?

 If a free trial isn’t advertised, ask for one.
 It’s important that the atmosphere and facilities of the gym suits you.
 It’s also a good way of getting a free day in a gym!

 The vast majority of centres offer a cheaper gym membership on the condition that you only go for sessions during off-peak times – usually before 4pm or 5pm on weekdays and after this time at weekends.